Siege of Port Hudson: The last infantry attack on the Port Hudson fortifications

 The successful defense of their lines brought a renewed confidence to Gardner and his garrison.
 They felt though a combination of well planned defensive earthworks and the skillful and deliberate reinforcement of threatened areas, the superior numbers of attackers had been repulsed.
 Learning from his experience, Gardner organized a more methodical system of defense.
 This involved dividing the fortifications into a network of defense zones, with an engineering officer in charge of strengthening the defense in each area.
 For the most part this involved once again charting the best cross fire for artillery positions, improving firepower concentrations, and digging protective pits to house artillery when not in use, to protect them from enemy bombardment.

 Spent bullets and scrap metal were sewed into shirtsleeves to make up canister casings for the artillery, and the heavy coast guns facing the river that had center pivot mounts were cleared for firing on Union positions on the eastern side of the fortress.
 Three of these guns were equipped for this, and one 10 in columbiad in Battery Four was so effective in this that Union troops referred to it as the "Demoralizer".
 Its fearful reputation spawned the myth that it was mounted on a railroad car, and could fire from any position in the fortifications.
-Captain L.J.
-Girard was placed in charge of the function of the artillery, and despite material shortages, achieved miracles in keeping the artillery functional.
+Captain L. J. Girard was placed in charge of the function of the artillery, and despite material shortages, achieved miracles in keeping the artillery functional.
 Rifles captured from the enemy or taken from hospitalized soldiers were stacked for use by troops in the trench lines.

 Positions in front of the lines were land mined with unexploded 13-inch (330 mm) mortar shells, known as "torpedoes" at the time.
 Sniper positions were also prepared at high points in the trench works for sharpshooters.
 These methods improved the defense, but could not make up for the fact that the garrison was short of everything except gunpowder.
 The food shortage was a drag on morale, and resulted in a significant level of desertion to the enemy.
-This drain on manpower was recorded by Colonel Steedman who wrote, "Our most serious and annoying difficulty is the unreliable character of a portion of our Louisiana troops.
+This drain on manpower was recorded by Colonel Steedman, who wrote "Our most serious and annoying difficulty is the unreliable character of a portion of our Louisiana troops.
 Many have deserted to the enemy, giving him information of our real condition; yet in the same regiments we have some of our ablest officers and men."
-Miles Louisiana Legion was considered the greatest offender.
+Miles' Louisiana Legion were considered the greatest offenders.